-Then adding in the rest of the cereal one cup at a time.
-Stirring after adding each cup of the cereal until I have added all the cereal.
+Then add in the rest of the cereal one cup at a time.
+Stirring after adding each cup of cereal until I have added all the cereal.

 You want to make sure that the cereal is coated evenly.
 That's why I do a little at a time.

 With the cereal coated with chocolate mixture, it needs to chill a bit.
 You want it at or below room temperature.

 So placing it in the fridge for 10 minutes works great.
 However, if the chocolate gets too hard the powdered sugar won't stick to it.

 Next, it's time to coat the cereal with powdered sugar.
 Again I like to add one cup of powdered sugar at a time.
 This helps make sure that all the cereal is getting coated.

 Placing the muddy buddies puppy chow into a culendar will help sift off any extra powdered sugar.